All Briefings and Trainings will be presented in English

 Microsoft has often used Fix It patches, which are a subset of Application Compatibility Fixes, as a way to stop newly identified active exploitation methods against their products.
 A common Fix It patch type used to prevent exploitation is the previously undocumented In Memory Fix It.
 This research first focuses on analyzing these in-memory patches.
 By extracting information from them researchers are able to better understand the vulnerabilities that Microsoft intended to patch.
 The research then focuses on reverse engineering the patches and using this information to provide the ability to create patches which can be used to maintain persistence on a system.

-Like it or not, you will soon be doing privacy.
 Privacy-by-Design (PbD) has become the de facto standard, regulatory-approved approach towards addressing privacy concerns with products and services.
 PbD is a strategy where privacy concerns are brought into the design of products rather than tacked onto the end.
-Because privacy has a relative lack of experienced specialists and because of its close relationship to security, privacy often becomes the responsibility of the security architect or researcher.
+Because privacy has a relative lack of experienced specialists and because of its close relationship to security, privacy often becomes the responsibility of the security practitioner.

 While a security practitioner already has much of the necessary background to do privacy, there are some aspects of privacy that may be less familiar.
 The main technical difference is that in security, the information transmitted to the attacker should often have no semantic content.
 For instance, if a user is sending another party a bit of information or storing a bit of information on a device, the attacker is supposed to not be able to guess with more than 50% accuracy whether the bit is 1 or 0.
 In other words, assuming appropriate security controls, the attacker is completely frozen out and, in a rigorous sense, has no knowledge about the user's data.
 With privacy, the adversary often has some of the user's data with full awareness and consent.